jhpyle/docassemble/about.md

 be installed either as .zip files, through the cloning of [GitHub] repositories, or through installation from [PyPI].

+### Secure

+User answers are stored on a server in an encrypted format, so that even if someone were to gain access to the server, they would need to somehow figure out a user's password in order to decrypt the user's answers.
+(Users who are not logged in yet are given a random key, which is stored as a cookie.)
+User passwords are stored in hashed format, not in plain text, so that they cannot be discovered.

+**docassemble** deletes user information whenever possible.
+For example, if a user finishes an interview and exits, the user's answers and any uploaded documents are deleted from the database.

+**docassemble** can easily be [set up] to run on [HTTPS] rather than [HTTP] in order to encrypt the traffic between the browser and the server.
+SSL certificates are available at no cost from companies like [StartCom].

 ### Multilingual

 All of the text presented to the user of the **docassemble** web